esjacobs/esjacobs.github.io/_posts/2018-07-25-EvanProject2Model1of3toblog.md

     score:  0.8773479828283166

 And that's it for the first model!
 Don't forget to look at the other two model files by checking out the GitHub [repository](https://github.com/esjacobs/Predicting-Ames-Housing-Prices).
-I've included the data dictionary below.
+I've included the data dictionary below, and finally, the presentation I made at the very end.

 ```python